 Place an ice pack on the bridge of the nose, this will help to reduce the flow of blood and assist in clotting.

-- Radiographs of the nasal passages if a tumour is suspected.
+- Radiographs: X-rays of the nasal passages if a tumour is suspected.

-- CT scan – This is a much more detailed type of x-ray which will need to be performed in a specialist veterinary centre.
+- CT scan – This is a much more detailed type of x-ray that will need to be performed in a specialist veterinary centre.

-- Endoscopy – The insertion of a thin, flexible tube to check the nasal passages.
-This may need to be performed at a specialist veterinary practice.
+- Endoscopy: The insertion of a thin, flexible tube (endoscope) to check the nasal passages.
+This may need to be performed at a specialist veterinary practice under anesthesia.